US taps groups to pick asylum-seekers to allow into country - WTMJ

 The groups say they are merely streamlining the process but that the vulnerable migrants’ cases can come from anywhere.

-In Nogales, Arizona, the International Rescue Committee is connecting to migrants via social media and smartphones to find candidates.
-It plans to refer up to 600 people a month to U.S. officials, said Raymundo Tamayo, the group’s director in Mexico.
+In Nogales, Arizona, the International Rescue Committee is working with local organizations and using a program that connects to migrants via social media and smartphones to find people “facing extreme life-threatening situations,” said Raymundo Tamayo, the group’s director in Mexico.
+It plans to refer up to 600 people a month to U.S. officials.

 Special consideration is being given to people who have been in Mexico a long time, are in need of acute medical attention or who have disabilities, are members of the LGBTQ community or are non-Spanish speakers, though each case is being weighed on its unique circumstances, Tamayo said.